 Stopping peat extraction is one of the ways to help our planet and future generations, for it’s the biggest challenge we face across the world.

-How to choose a good peat-free compost
+How to choose the best peat-free compost

 Don’t look for bargains – go for quality instead and pay a bit more.
 The days of three bags for a tenner are over!